-If cultural resources are identified during project-related ground-disturbing activities, all ground disturbing work in the immediate vicinity of the find should cease immediately and the District should be notified.
+If cultural resources are identified during project-related ground-disturbing activities, all ground disturbing work (within 60 feet) of the find should cease immediately and the

+District should be notified; all work outside of this area may continue.
 In the event of an inadvertent discovery, the District will retain a qualified archaeologist to assess the significance of the find, make a preliminary determination, and if appropriate, provide recommendations for a treatment.
+The Yuhaaviatam of San Manuel Nation Cultural Resources Department (YSMN) should be contacted regarding any precontact finds and be provided with information after the archaeologist makes their initial assessment of the nature of the find, so as to provide Tribal input with regards to the significance and treatment of the find.
 Any treatment plan should be reviewed by the District prior to implementation.
+Avoidance or preservation-in-place are the preferred treatment options under CEQA, but if this is not feasible, then YSMN should be provided the opportunity to review, provide input, and comment on any Monitoring and Treatment Plan that may be developed.
+The archaeologist will be retained until any agreed upon monitoring and treatment is completed.
 Ground-disturbing activities should not resume near the find until the treatment, if any is recommended, is complete or the qualified archaeologist determines the find is not significant.
+Any documentation generated as a result of any finds will be provided to YSMN.